todokku/twitch-chat-spam-counter/README.md

  ('PepePls', 2853)]
 ```

-The functionality is pretty basic, but the entire chat log is parsed into the dataframe from which more sophisticated massaging can be achieved.
+The functionality is pretty basic, but the entire chat log is parsed into the
+dataframe from which more sophisticated massaging can be achieved.

+By default Chatty logs timestamps with no date.
+When the parser reads this
+into a python datetime format it will prepend your systems current date into
+the timestamp.
+If you want to select time periods to count it is easiest if
+you go into Chatty settings and change date format to include full YYYY-MM-DD
+date as well as time.